 While the San Diego Zoo, like all zoos, has its share of quick service and kid food, it also has something many other zoos don’t: a quality sit-down restaurant with a nice wine and craft beer selection.

-Albert’s Restaurant is a wonderful oasis up among the trees in the Lost Forest.
-You can choose between indoor and outdoor seating, though I prefer sitting outdoors where we can watch the waterfall.
+Albert’s Restaurant is a wonderful oasis among the trees in the Lost Forest.
+You can choose between indoor and outdoor seating, though I prefer sitting outdoors to watch the waterfall near the patio, especially on a hot day.

-You are also allowed to bring in personal food items.
-In fact, this is recommended for guests with dietary restrictions as the San Diego Zoo is a nonprofit and unable to customize food items to meet dietary restrictions.
-Glass bottles, straws, alcohol and large food storage containers like coolers are prohibited.
-A picnic table area is located outside of the main entrance.
+You are also allowed to bring in personal food items (translation, enough food for the people with you).
+In fact, this is recommended for guests with dietary restrictions as the San Diego Zoo is a nonprofit and unable to customize food items to meet all dietary restrictions.

 There are some amazing VIP encounters with animals at the San Diego Zoo at an added expense.
-If you want an up-close look at some of the zoo’s animals without spending more than the price of admission, use one of my favorite tips for visiting the San Diego Zoo.
+However, you want an up-close look at some of the Zoo’s animals without spending more than the price of admission, use one of my favorite tips for visiting the San Diego Zoo.

 10. Visit the Lost Forest Aviaries During the Hottest Part of the Day

-San Diego weather is usually pretty wonderful and there is plenty of shade at the San Diego Zoo, but if you feel like you’re getting a touch too much sun you can head over to the aviaries over in Lost Forest.
+San Diego weather is usually pretty wonderful, and there is plenty of shade at the San Diego Zoo, but if you feel like you’re getting too much sun, you can head over to the aviaries in Lost Forest.

-These enclosures are not only fascinating; they’re also relatively cool throughout the day, making them a great place to chill out on hot afternoons.
-Gorilla Tropics is in this area, too, and you’ll be able to sit on a bench to watch them and other nearby primates swing around.
+These enclosures are fascinating and relatively cool throughout the day, making them a great place to chill out on hot afternoons.
+Gorilla Tropics is in this area, too, and you can sit on a bench to watch them and other nearby primates swing around.

 The bears along Center Street tend to be visible in the late afternoon.
 It’s also shady here then, too.